Dept. of Experiential Education & Career Management

 - If possible, once you have perfected your resume, convert it to a PDF file so that the format isn’t altered when you email it.
 If you cannot convert it to a PDF, you should email it to some friends to ensure it is formatted properly when they receive it.

 This is your contact information.
-It should include your name, address, phone number and email address.
+It should include your name, address, cell phone number and email address.
+There is no need to specify in the heading that the number that you are including is a cell phone (as opposed to a home or work phone).

-- Tip: Make sure your email address and answering machine message are professional, appropriate and current.
+- Tip: Make sure your email address and voicemail message are professional, appropriate and current.

 - Tip: Unless you have above a 3.5 it is best to leave your GPA off.

-- Tip: Companies like to see what type of degree you are earning (e.g. BBA, AOS).
+- Tip: Companies like to see what type of degree you are earning.
+Spell out your degree, as below:

 For students early in their college career or those without much related work experience, it is often appropriate to include a section of relevant coursework.
 Once you have gained enough experience this section should be the first thing taken off of your resume.